 - National Bullying Prevention Month: Promote the importance of kindness, acceptance, and inclusion by sharing how students can be advocates for their peers.

 - Domestic Violence Awareness Month: Learn more through the National Child Traumatic Stress Network and find resources you can share to help people recognize and stop domestic violence.

-- Financial Planning Month: October isn’t just the time for seniors to file the FAFSA—it’s also the perfect occasion for families to openly communicate about finances and college costs.
+- Financial Planning Month: Despite the FAFSA not opening this month, it’s still the perfect occasion for families to openly communicate about finances and college costs.